pawelmat142/PpChat/README.md

 ### [001] routing and navigation
 Added screens directory, two Scaffold screens as stateless widgets and routing in main file.
 </br></br>

+### [002] custom button widget - styles constants
+Added styles files with constant values and custom button widget with configurable styles but default set by constants.
+</br></br>